bob-606/5.easa.fi/README.md

 ## 116. Which of the following options describes the pressure pattern at a lift-generating wing profile passed by airflow?
-Which of the following options describes the pressure pattern at a lift-generating wing profile passed by airflow?
 - Pressure below remains unchanged, lower pressure is created above the profile
 - High pressure is created above, lower pressure below the profile
 - ***Low pressure is created above, higher pressure below the profile***